 h = 2σ / ρrg

-h is the height of rise of liquid due to capillary action
+- h is the height of rising of liquid due to capillary action